HOME CONTACT ABOUT US SUPPORT SENSORYTEST.COM

 samples to which he/she has responded.
 The technician will see the mean and

-Selecting When Individual Feedback is Displayed for Panelist
+Selecting When Individual Feedback is Displayed to the Panelist

 The Panelist Individual Feedback feature is intended to be used to train